QuantStack/quantstack.github.io/assets/gsoc.md

 The Jupyter framework is a collection of tools meant to simplify and unify the workflows of researchers, engineers, and more generally all practicioners of scientific computing.
-The Jupyter is agnostic to the programming language and provides a complete specification of the communication protocol to implement for new language kernels.
+The Project Jupyter is agnostic to the programming language and provides a complete specification of the communication protocol to implement for new language kernels.

 The QuantStack team comprises several core developers of Project Jupyter, as well as the authors of the "Xeus" reference implementation of the Jupyter